derek-etherton/go-value-net/README.md

 # go-value-net
-A go training tool for improving your own personal value net.
+A go training tool for improving your internal value network.